cjacker/opensource-toolchain-avr/README.md

 * Debugger:
   + AVR JTAG ICE and above for JTAG
   + or AVR JTAG ICE MKII and above for JTAG/debugwire
-  + or AVR JTAG ICE 3 or ATMEL ICE for JTAG/debugwire/UPDI etc.
+  + or AVR JTAG ICE 3 or ATMEL ICE or PICKIT4 for JTAG/debugwire/UPDI etc.
-  + or Pickit4 for all protocols
   + or USB to TTL adapter with self-made adapter for debugwire with [dwdebug](https://github.com/dcwbrown/dwire-debug).

 **NOTE:**